Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

 \end{observation}

 By the observation, there are $\Oh(k^2)$ instances of \textsc{PairMatch}$_k$, each taking $\Oh(k)$ time in the \pillar model, and a \textsc{PeriodicPeriodicMatch} instance that can be solved in $\Oh(k^2)$ time.
-This results in total time complexity $\Oh(k^3)$ for \textsc{PeriodicSubstringMatch}.
-Together with the previous reductions and up to transforming the output from a union of intervals and interval chains to a list of circular $k$-mismatch occurrences without duplicates, this gives the complete algorithm for the reporting version of $k$-Mismatch CPM in the \pillar model.
+This results in total time complexity $\Oh(k^3)$ for \textsc{PeriodicSubMatch}.
+To complete the algorithm for the reporting version of $k$-Mismatch CPM in the \pillar model, it suffices to transform the output from a union of intervals and interval chains to a list of circular $k$-mismatch occurrences.
+This is performed via the following auxiliary problem.

-\begin{restatable}{theorem}{hamrep} The reporting version of $k$-Mismatch CPM can be solved in $\Oh((n/m) \cdot k^3 \log\log k+\Output)$ time plus $\Oh((n/m) \cdot k^3)$ \pillar operations. \end{restatable} \begin{proof} Assume that $P_1$ is the sample.
-We use the so-called standard trick that covers $T$ by a collection of its substrings $T'$ of length $\floor{\frac34 m}$ starting at positions divisible by $\floor{\frac14 m}$.
-The following computations are performed for each $T'$.